GuyRob/lcguyAuto/README.md

  * P2_Navigation - Navigation between pages, selecting an item and compare if the correct item selected (The test is fail as expected, because different product is selected)
  * P3_Form - Filling the form section on homepage and contact us page, validating email format, and navigation to submitted page.

-Tests executaion for running all tests is from file testng.xml
+Tests executaion for running all tests is from file: testng.xml

 • Tests Report:
  * allure-results folder - contains all the logs with pass/fail results, and the screenshots.